Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing Chinese timepieces.

 I inserted the KS04 into my watch winder for three weeks to determine its accuracy.
-After twenty one days the watch had gained nine minutes.
-This works out to twenty-six seconds per day.
-I'd thought that was fairly good for an automatic watch in this price range but, in fact, a modern non-certified watch should not gain or lose more than ten seconds per day.
-Eventually I will have to dive in and adjust the regulator.
+After 21 days, the watch had gained nine minutes.
+This works out to 26 seconds per day.
+I'd thought that was fairly good for an automatic watch in this price range, but, in fact, a modern non-certified watch should not gain or lose more than ten seconds per day.
+Eventually, I will have to dive in and adjust the regulator.

 The watch survived unscratched and unharmed over five weeks of constant use.
 Unlike the Winner Skeleton watch which I have also reviewed, the hands responded firmly when turning the crown to adjust the time.
 All pushbuttons felt tight and performed well.
 My overall impression is of quality and sturdiness.

 Automatic/mechanical watches require routine maintenance—cleaning and lubrication—every three to five years.
 If not properly maintained, accuracy will suffer, and eventually, the timepiece will die.
 It is easy to justify the cost of maintaining the $40,000 Rolex your loving wife gave you for Christmas.
 It is only common sense.
 In the case of the Kronen & Sohne watch, however, this work will probably be neglected.
 It is not that the maintenance costs associated with the KS04 are higher than that of the Rolex—it probably will be less—but why would you have a watch cleaned when it would be cheaper to replace the timepiece?